cdutson/wallofscribbles/content/articles/super-princess-peach.md

 points, that's what I say!

-Of course to every rule there is an exception, and Super Princess Peach is, shockingly, one of those exceptions.<!--more-->
+Of course to every rule there is an exception, and Super Princess Peach is, shockingly, one of those exceptions.<!-- PELICAN_END_SUMMARY -->

 \[singlepic id=625 w=425 h=425\]